alpha-yadav/DSA/readme.md

 Remember, consistency and practice are key.
 Start slowly, focus on understanding the concepts, and gradually tackle more challenging problems.
 Good luck!

+#  A sample algorithmic problem
+Here are a few algorithmic problem examples, ranging in difficulty:

+**Easy:**

+**Problem:**  Reverse a string.

+**Input:** A string (e.g., "hello")

+**Output:** The reversed string (e.g., "olleh")

+**Solution Approach:** Iterate through the string from the last character to the first, appending each character to a new string.
+Alternatively, use built-in string reversal functions if available in your chosen programming language.

+**Medium:**

+**Problem:** Find the two largest numbers in an unsorted array.

+**Input:** An array of integers (e.g., [3, 1, 4, 1, 5, 9, 2, 6])

+**Output:** The two largest numbers in the array (e.g., 9, 6)

+**Solution Approach:**  You could sort the array and return the last two elements.
+A more efficient approach would be to iterate through the array, keeping track of the largest and second largest numbers encountered so far.

+**Hard:**

+**Problem:** Find the shortest path between two nodes in a graph.

+**Input:** A graph represented as an adjacency matrix or adjacency list, and two node IDs representing the start and end nodes.

+**Output:** The shortest path (sequence of nodes) between the start and end nodes.

+**Solution Approach:** This typically uses algorithms like Dijkstra's algorithm or breadth-first search (BFS).
+Dijkstra's algorithm is generally preferred for graphs with weighted edges (edges have associated costs), while BFS is suitable for unweighted graphs.

+**Example of a more specific problem (Medium):**

+**Problem:** Given an array of integers, find the longest increasing subsequence.

+**Input:** An array of integers (e.g., [10, 9, 2, 5, 3, 7, 101, 18])

+**Output:** The longest increasing subsequence (e.g., [2, 3, 7, 101] or [9, 18] or any others of length 4, as there could be multiple solutions).
+The length of the subsequence should also be returned.

+**Solution Approach:** Dynamic programming is a common approach to this problem.
+You'd build up a table storing the length of the longest increasing subsequence ending at each index.

+These are just a few examples.
+The difficulty of an algorithmic problem depends on factors like the size of the input, the constraints on time and space complexity, and the sophistication of the required algorithm.
+Many more complex and interesting problems exist in areas like graph theory, string manipulation, dynamic programming, and geometry.